Evodevelopment/PA-for-Python-Developer/README.md

 Game development.
 You can even use it for game development using libraries like PyGame and tkinter.

 Machine learning & AI.
 Libraries like TensorFlow, PyTorch, and Scikit-learn make Python a popular choice in this field.
 Find out how to learn AI in a separate guide.

+According to a 2022 report from GitHub https://octoverse.github.com/2022/top-programming-languages, Python usage increased 22.5% year on year, making it the third-most used language on the platform.